 In some cases, you may benefit from medication therapy in combination with talk therapy.
 Medications, such as antidepressants, can help ease your struggle with depression or anxiety and help you get good quality sleep.

-If a recent or sudden change in your life has left you confused or frightened, schedule a consultation at Summit Psychiatric Services by phone or using the convenient online booking feature today.
+If a recent or sudden change in your life has left you confused or frightened, Schedule a consultation today by calling the office at 248-471-7171.